filipesilva/create-cljs-app/README.md

 ### `npm run cards` or `yarn cards`

-Runs the interactive live development enviroment.<br>
+Runs the interactive live development environment.<br>
 You can use it to design, test, and think about parts of your app in isolation.

 This environment uses [Devcards](https://github.com/bhauman/devcards) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).